kimbring2/SonicTheHedgehog2-Tensorflow2/README.md

 $ python3.7 run_evaluation.py --workspace_path /home/kimbring2/Sonic-the-Hedgehog-A3C-LSTM-tensorflow2/ --model_name supervised_model_20900
 ```

-# Run a Reinforcement Learning
+# Running a Reinforcement Learning
 Because of long game play time, normal A2C method can not be used because it should use whole episode once.
 Therefore, off-policy A2C such as [IMPALA](https://deepmind.com/research/publications/2019/impala-scalable-distributed-deep-rl-importance-weighted-actor-learner-architectures) is needed.
 It can restore trajectory data from buffer for training like a DQN.

 You can run the IMPALA with Supervised model for the Sonic environment by below command.